top

 On the other hand, a birth mother who lovingly makes the decision to place their newborn for adoption will willingly terminate their parental rights to ensure that their child has the chance to grow up with a loving family.

-When you work with a private domestic adoption agency, such as American Adoptions, you can expect to wait just 9-12 months to adopt a child.
+When you work with a private domestic adoption agency, such as American Adoptions, you can expect to wait an average of 12 months.

 3. Do you want to adopt multiple children?